 - Introduced social media for the company and flagship shopping centers

-- Updated company blog practices and SEO
+- Incorporated best practices to company blog and SEO strategy

 Over two years, Halpern and its shopping center projects earned media coverage in more than 130 news stories in 35 outlets.

 This includes a double-feature front page story at the Marietta Daily Journal, print and online coverage in The Atlanta Journal-Constitution and Shopping Center Business, and coverage in regional business papers like the Atlanta Business Chronicle and the Triad Business Journal.

 Kendall is noted as spokesperson in the following articles:

 - What a difference one foot makes: Friendly-Hobbs developer seeks variance for privacy wall